stoneMan349/Reinforcement-learning-for-multi-AGV-pathfinding/README.md

 ## Citation
-If you find our project helpful, please cite our paper:
+If you find our project helpful, please cite our paper related to this project:
 [1] Luo L, Zhao N, Zhu Y, et al. A* guiding DQN algorithm for automated guided vehicle pathfinding problem of robotic mobile fulfillment systems[J].
 Computers & Industrial Engineering, 2023, 178: 109112.